CubicERP/cubicerp-client-etl/README.txt

 - 1.1

- - XML-RPC: OpenERP version 6.1 and superior
+ - XML-RPC: Cubic ERP version 9.0 and superior or OpenERP version 6.1 and superior

- - JSON-RPC: OpenERP version 8.0 (upcoming) and superior
+ - JSON-RPC: Cubic ERP version 9.0 and superior or OpenERP version 8.0 (upcoming) and superior

 Changelog